 Ingredients

-- Hon Warabiko: This is the pure warabi starch to make warabi mochi.
-It is usually brown but sometimes can be blackish.
+Hon Warabiko is pure bracken starch used to make warabi mochi.
+It is usually brown but can sometimes be blackish.
 It is easier to find in Japan, but it is almost impossible to find it outside the country.
-We recommend getting it if you can to make your Japanese wagashi 100% authentic.

-Using warabi bracken starch to make warabi mochi will surely give you the authentic taste of the dessert.
+If you use warabi bracken starch to make warabi mochi, it will give you the most authentic taste.
 Unfortunately, there are a few disadvantages.
-As mentioned before, the ingredient costs a fortune.
-Moreover, it makes the confection have a very short shelf life, so you have to eat it within a day.
+Not only is it hard to find overseas, but it also makes the dessert have a very short shelf life, so you have to eat it within a day.

-Otherwise, you can make the sweet treat with tapioca starch.
-Of course, it won't make the most authentic version of this snack, but it is still a fantastic substitute.
-Plus, it lasts longer than pure bracken starch so that you can save your dessert for later.
+A close substitute to bracken starch for our recipe is tapioca starch.
+It will give a similar bouncy texture with a bit of resistance.
+Of course, it won't make the most authentic version of this snack, but it's still a fantastic substitute.
+Plus, it lasts longer than pure bracken starch, so you can save your dessert for later.

 You will also need to heat the tapioca starch to give the treat a chewy texture.
 Other than that, it tends to accumulate at the bottom.
 Therefore, be sure to check the bottom constantly and mix thoroughly.
 The measurements for it are the same as using bracken starch.
 However, you should note that it will create a slightly different consistency for the dessert.